 Names are hugely significant to God.
 God himself has many names.
 He changes people’s names.
-He names the stars.
+He names the stars (and created the shooting stars).
 The first job God gave man was to name the animals of the garden.
 So when scripture mentions God calling someone by name, it’s worth paying attention to.
 Let’s find out more.

 Mentions of People Hearing Their Name Called in the Bible

 Arguably the most well-known instance of God calling someone by name involves a young Samuel in the Old Testament.
 Here, God gets Samuel’s attention by calling him by his name.
 God does this three times before Samuel responds appropriately.
 At this moment, Samuel is instated as a prophet – one who would relay God’s Word to His people.

 1 Samuel 3: 10-11 ESV And the LORD came and stood, calling as at other times, “Samuel!
 Samuel!”
 And Samuel said, “Speak, for your servant hears.”
 Then the LORD said to Samuel, “Behold, I am about to do a thing in Israel at which the two ears of everyone who hears it will tingle.”
 And He was talking about more than just hearing a loud noise or listening to music.

 God had a special plan for Samuel and it all started with The LORD calling him by name.
 Let’s look at some other examples in the Bible.